-Previously, you had to dig around in your account settings to find this stuff.
+In the old days, you had to dig around in your account settings to find this stuff.
 Now it’s easily accessible straight from the Google search page.
 Visit google.com in Safari (or any other browser, from any device) and press the menu icon in the top left of the search page.
-You’ll then see a new option: Your data in Search.
+Then press Your data in Search.

 This section gives you quick access to Your recent activity, guides to help you understand how your data is used, and a clear way to Delete your Search activity.
 You can also access some general account-wide controls here, and deactivate Ad personalization if you’re sick of targeted ads following you around the web.